Have you ever wondered what St. Nicholas really looked like?

 Using this data, the medical artist used state-of-the-art computer software to develop the model of St. Nicholas.
 The virtual clay was sculpted on screen using a special tool that allows one to "feel" the clay as it is molded.
 Dr. Wilkinson says, "In theory you could do the same thing with real clay, but it's much easier, far less time-consuming and more reliable to do it on a computer."

+Here is more detail on the development of the earlier 2004 image.
 After inferring the size and shape of facial muscles—there are around twenty-six—from the skull data, the muscles are pinned onto the virtual skull, stretched into position, and covered with a layer of "skin."
 "The muscles connect in the same place on everyone, but because skulls vary in shape, a different face develops," Wilkinson comments.
 The tangents from different parts of the nasal cavity determine the length of a nose.
 This was difficult because St. Nicholas' nose had been badly broken.
 "It must have been a very hefty blow because it's the nasal bones between the eyes that are broken," she continued.

 "We used clay on the screen that you can feel but not physically touch.
 It was very exciting.
 We did not have the physical skull, so we had to recreate it from two-dimensional data.
 We are bound to have lost some of the level of detail you would get by working from photographs, but we believe this is the closest we are ever going to get to him," Wilkinson concluded.